Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Introduction

-Accordingly, Petri net composition has been extensively studied in the literature.
-There exist different approaches \citep{BoxCalc,Valk2003,Reisig13} to define a composition that preserves correctness (\emph{liveness}, \emph{boundedness}, \emph{deadlock-freeness}) of \emph{synchronously} and \emph{asynchronously} interacting Petri net components.
-However, aspects of using abstractions of Petri net components to preserve correctness in their synchronous and asynchronous composition have not been studied in the general case.
-A review of the related approaches is given in Section \ref{sec:relw}.

-In our study, we work with \emph{workflow nets} -- a class of Petri nets typically used to model the \emph{control-flow} of processes in information systems.
-A workflow net is a Petri net with given initial and final states.
-The Petri net components shown in Fig.~\ref{fig:intro1} are workflow nets.

-This paper presents a theoretical background for a correct composition of workflow net components.
-Firstly, we define a general operation of a synchronous and asynchronous composition of workflow nets.
-Then, using $\alpha$-morphisms \citep{Bernardinello2013}, we define an abstraction/refinement relation on workflow nets.
-Since an abstract workflow net is smaller than an initial one, it is much easier to define a correct composition of interacting components at the abstract level.
-Therefore a composition of initial workflow nets is obtained via refinement of their abstractions.
-We prove that refinement of correct abstract components produces a correct composition of initial workflow nets.
-The possibility to define a correct composition of interacting workflow net components at the abstract level is the main advantage of our compositional approach.
-Abstract models indicate only interaction parts of components, and they are far less complex to be analyzed.
+Our study discusses theoretical backgrounds to justify a correct composition of interacting workflow nets.
+We define an operation of composing synchronously and asynchronously interacting WF-nets.
+This composition is defined on a syntactical level and does not guarantee to preserve soundness.
+We use two types of components in compositional modeling: agent models and an interface that describes how agents interact.
+Both agent and interface models are sound WF-nets.

+An interface plays a significant role in formulating conditions for a semantically correct composition of sound WF-nets.
+An interface represents the \emph{abstract} view of a complete system, where the behavior of an agent corresponds to a subnet describing requirements imposed on the structure of an agent.
+The correspondence between an agent behavior and an interface subnet is defined through an abstraction/refinement relation based on $\alpha$-morphisms \cite{Bernardinello2013}.
+We prove that replacing an interface subnet with the corresponding agent behavior preserves interface soundness.

-Thus, the main contributions of our paper are: \begin{enumerate} \item a formal definition of a general asynchronous-synchronous workflow net composition and its semantical properties; \item workflow net abstraction and refinement techniques based on $\alpha$-morphisms, structural and behavioral properties of an abstraction/refinement relation; \item a formal correctness demonstration of the proposed techniques. \end{enumerate}
+Thus, the main contributions of our paper are: \begin{enumerate} \item Formal definition and semantical properties of asynchronous-synchronous composition of interacting WF-nets. \item Structural and behavioral properties of place refinement and subnet abstraction in WF-nets based on $\alpha$-morphisms. \item Proof of the theorem that component refinement in asynchronous-synchronous composition of WF-nets preserves soundness. \end{enumerate}